HireTea

 Company Likely schedule issue Critical availability Helpful extra availability Decision note

-Walmart Opening, closing, and overnight coverage weekends, early stock, and evening close holidays and overnight availability Check whether commute, sleep schedule, and recurring obligations still work when the shift starts early, ends late, or runs overnight.
+Walmart Opening, closing, and overnight coverage weekends, early stock, and evening close holidays, overnight availability, and facility schedule flexibility Check whether commute, sleep schedule, and recurring obligations still work when the shift starts early, ends late, or runs overnight.

 Amazon Opening, closing, and overnight coverage overnight shifts, weekends, and peak season flex schedule and overtime availability Check whether commute, sleep schedule, and recurring obligations still work when the shift starts early, ends late, or runs overnight.